chaseofthejungle/js-event-handling-guide/README.md

 * **onended:** Runs when the media is finished playing.
 * **onpause:** Runs when playing of the media is paused.

 *(Note: **matchMedia** is an event that can be used for responsive design in media querying.
-It detects when a media query is modified or matched (a callback is sent when a listener is triggered).*
+It detects when a media query is modified or matched, as a callback is sent when a listener is triggered.)*

 <hr />